industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 maker is most interested in.
 DESDEO, in particular, offers many interactive variants of EMO methods.

-DESDEO provides several EMO methods through `desdeo-emo`, including RVEA, NSGA-II, NSGA-III, and IBEA, together with a library of crossover, mutation, selection, and other operators that can be combined to build existing or entirely new methods.
+DESDEO provides several EMO methods through `desdeo.emo`, including RVEA, NSGA-II, NSGA-III, and IBEA, together with a library of crossover, mutation, selection, and other operators that can be combined to build existing or entirely new methods.
 A full overview is given on the [Implemented methods and features](../home/features.md)